irenebernardi/VGG-16-replication/README.md

   - achieve training accuracy of nearly 100%.

 # Shortcomings and possible future improvements
-  - Due to time and computational constraints, we were only able to use a train set of size 170000 (11% of total train set), and for only 15 epochs as opposed to 74.
+  - Due to time and computational constraints, we were only able to use a train set of size 170000 (11% of total train set), and for only 15 epochs as opposed to 74;
   - We have built a pipeline analogous to the current one using generators, which would allow to process the entire ImageNet dataset on a GPU, but we could not achieve this on TPU due to compatibility issues.
 Future work could help fix this so as to process the whole dataset;
   - The S factor in the paper takes two values: 256 and 384.
-Only the former was utilized because of computational constraints.
+Only the former was utilized because of computational constraints;
   - random weight initialization from a normal distribution is required by the paper for the 11-layer model, and we achieved it thanks to: `kernel_initializer=initializers.RandomNormal(mean=0.0, stddev=0.1, seed=None)`.
 However, randomizing weights through this and other approaches consistently led to a nan loss.
 Thus, we resorted to a weight initialization that draws weights from a Glorot uniform distribution, to avoid the vanishing gradient problem.
 However, this does not exactly replicate the paper's procedure.
-Future efforts should focus on debugging the underlying issue in order to replicate the original paper as closely as possible, and preserving random weights.
+Future efforts should focus on debugging the underlying issue in order to replicate the original paper as closely as possible, and preserving random weights;
   - Unfortunately, whereas training accuracy was extremely high (nearing 100%), accuracy values for the validation set (~50%) show that our models severely overfit.
 We interpret this difference in performance between the two sets in two possible ways:
     - the model architectures may be too complex for the subset of data we are using;
     - the small amount of data we are using may hint that the two sets are inadvertently biased or         imbalanced;